gristlabs/ts-interface-builder/README.md

 This module works together with [ts-interface-checker](https://github.com/gristlabs/ts-interface-checker) module.
-You use `ts-interface-builder` in a build step that converts some TypeScript interfaces to a new TypeScript file (with `-ti.ts` extension) that provides a runtime description of the interface.
+You use `ts-interface-builder` in a build step that converts some TypeScript interfaces to a new TypeScript or JavaScript file (with `-ti.ts` or `-ti.js` extension) that provides a runtime description of the interface.
 You then use `ts-interface-checker` in your program to create validator functions from this runtime description.